ssrikantan/vm-ehub-diagnostics/README.md

 Download this file to the same location as the PrivateConfig.json file created above.
 Make the following changes to it.

 1. Add the Storage Account Name, and comma separated names of the 2 sinks that are referred in the PrivateConfig.json above.
-For example, in this example:
+See below:
 ````
 {
   "StorageAccount": "vmdianglogstore",